nandurijv/Recruitments-Website/README.md

 # Recruitments-Website
-Official Website for Recruitments Result
+Official Website for Results of Recruitment Interviews conducted by IEEE-SSIT during February 2022.